-- On July 16, 2022, the country will transition to using the 988 dialing code, and it is a once-in-a-lifetime opportunity to strengthen and expand the existing National Suicide Prevention Lifeline and change how crisis services are delivered nationwide. - 988 is more than just an easy-to-remember number-it is a direct connection to compassionate, accessible care and support for anyone experiencing mental health related distress-whether that is thoughts of suicide, symptoms of mental illness or substance use disorder, or other factors.
-People can also dial 988 if they are worried about a loved one who may need these types of crisis supports. - The 988 dialing code is just a first step toward strengthening and transforming crisis care in this country.
-For that to happen, the transition to 988 requires additional policy changes and funding support from federal and state governments. - Over time, the vision for 988 is to have additional crisis services available in communities across the nation, much the way emergency medical services work. - The 988 dialing code will be available nationwide for call, text, or chat on July 16, 2022.
-Until then, those experiencing a mental health or suicide-related crisis, or those looking to help a loved one through a crisis, should continue to call the Lifeline at its current number, 1-800-273-8255.
+- On July 16, 2022, the country transitioned to using the 988 dialing code.
+As the U.S.based universal dialing code connecting to the National Suicide Prevention Lifeline (Lifeline)-a network of local crisis centers throughout the country-988 increases the accessibility and use of life-saving interventions and resources. - 988 is more than just an easy-to-remember number-it is a direct connection to compassionate, accessible care and support for anyone experiencing mental health related distress-whether that is thoughts of suicide, symptoms of mental illness or substance use disorder, or other factors.
+People can also dial 988 if they are worried about a loved one who may need these types of crisis supports. - The 988 dialing code is just a first step.
+The transition to 988 is an opportunity for states and territories to re-imagine their crisis service provision, and to ensure adequate financing for key services, such as crisis call centers, mobile crisis response teams, and crisis stabilization services. - Over time, the vision for 988 is to have additional crisis services available in communities across the nation, much the way emergency medical services work.